 One of the biggest benefit of buying an established house is its simplicity.
 The house is already available for you to view, touch, see, and you can imaging yourself owning and living in it.
 What you see is essentially what you get.
 If you are happy with it, you make an offer, and if it is accepted, you organise the financing, and wait for the keys.
 It is that simple.
 There are many established houses in the Melbourne property market to choose from.
 With price ranging from under $400k to well over $20million.

 Most of these are in matured suburbs and in high demand locations.
 The location has been built up and established for ages, and more often than not, it will be near major amenities, such as shopping centres, supermarkets, schools, etc.

 The biggest benefit can also be one of the biggest considerations.
 Remember, what you see is what you get.
 The floorplan, layout of the rooms, kitchen. bathrooms, that you see, will be what you are getting.
 Tough luck if you do not like it.
 Investing on renovations will be the only way to change it.

 Some of these houses can be rather old.
-With one out of every 3 properties in Victoria being affected by termites and pests, you should also consider investing in a building and pest inspection prior to confirming the purchase.
+In Victoria, one out of every 3 properties is affected by termites and pests.
+To have a peace of mind, you should also consider investing in a building and pest inspection prior to confirming the purchase.
 This will identify any major pest and termites infections, and structural issues with the building.